cpursley/walex/README.md

   db_port: "5432",
   db_ssl: true,
   db_ip_version: "ipv6",
-  # temporary is also supported if you don't want Postgres keeping track of what you've acknowledged
+  # "temporary atom is also supported if you don't want Postgres keeping track of what you've acknowledged
   slot_name:  "example",
   max_replication_lag_in_mb: 0,
   publications: ["events"],
-  # specify the changes you want to subscribe to
+  # specify the changes you want to subscribe to.
+If you exclude, it will subscribe to all change events
   subscriptions: [:user_account, :todo],
-  # include your modules for handling events
+  # include your modules for processing events (supervised)
   modules: [ExampleApp.UserAcountEvent, ExampleApp.TodoEvent]
 ```